 Congratulations to former Local 1180 President Arthur Cheliotes on once again becoming a grandfather.
 Son Peter and his wife Jessica welcomed a baby girl on Dec.
 31, 2021, at 12:11 a.m.
-Tessa Blake was 8 lbs 3 oz and 20"
+Tessa Blake was 8 lbs.
+3 oz. and 20".

-NOTIFICATIONS so you know when we send an announcement.
+Be sure to ENABLE PUSH NOTIFICATIONS so you know when we send an announcement.